-Nick has been working in international education and youth empowerment for nearly 8 years.
-As the Marketing and Development Director at Carpe Diem Education, Nick currently manages the enrollment efforts and communication platforms for the Portland based international Gap-year organization.
-Since joining the organization in 2008, Nick has worked directly in the field facilitating travel and volunteer based programs to South America, Central America, India and East Africa, and has been involved in various aspects of programmatic support and staff training.
+Nick has been working in international education and youth empowerment for nearly a decade.
+He currently works at Oregon State University as a Campus Liaison for the Office of Global Opportunities, working primarily with STEM colleges on campus.
+Prior to joining OSU, Nick served as the Marketing and Development Director for a Portland based international Gap-year organization, Carpe Diem Education.
+Nick has also worked directly in the field facilitating travel and volunteer based programs to South America, Central America, India and East Africa, and has been involved in various aspects of programmatic support and staff training.
 Outside of international education, Nick has also worked with high-risk youth populations in both wilderness and urban settings at Eckerd Youth Alternatives (NC) and Janus Youth Programs (Portland, OR).

 Nick’s wanderlust was ignited on the island of Bali, Indonesia, where he had the opportunity to teach English and work on a community development initiative for sustainable tourism after his undergraduate studies.
 Since then, he has found his way to 5 continents and continues to look for new adventures off-the-beaten path.
 He believes that the most profound learning opportunities happen when individuals are challenged to step outside of their comfort zone, and and is excited to cross-boundaries and explore new frontiers of professional growth within the PDX Abroad community.

-- B.A., Political Science, International Studies & Fine Arts- Boston College (MA)
+- Bachelor of Arts (BA), Political Science, International Studies & Fine Arts – Boston College

 Samantha has worked in international education since 2001 and currently works at the Academic Internship Council (AIC) as the London Director.
 Prior to moving abroad, Samantha worked in the Education Abroad offices at Portland Community College and Portland State University.
 Samantha helped found PDX Abroad in 2014 and continues to contribute in an advisory capacity.